qBraid/HAQS-QUSTEAM-2022/README.md

 ## The QuSTEAM Hackathon Challenge

-Produce teaching resources to support a student who wants to be able to explain and investigate entanglement.
+Investigate entanglement and noise.
+Explain your experiment and result and a level accessible to relative beginners.

 ## Minimal elements for an entry in the QuSTEAM Challenge

 1. Jupyter notebook with code and explanation

-2. Two videos of 1-3 minutes each, embedded in or linked from the Jupyter notebook.
-One video should summarize your experiment and results.
-Both videos should be accompanied by a text file containing a transcription of the audio.
+2. A video of 3-5 minutes, embedded in or linked from the Jupyter notebook.
+The video should summarize your experiment and results.
+A text file containing a transcription of the audio.

-3. One multiple choice question for each video to check for understanding.  comprehension question per video.

-4. Data shown in the Jupyter notebook should include results and analysis for an experiment in which:
+3. The Jupyter notebook should include results and analysis for an experiment in which:

    a.
-Qubits are entangled
+Prepare a state in which two or more qubits are entangled.

    b.
-One of two or more different protocols (e.g. wait 100 ms, wait 1 s) are followed to allow a potentially distinct extent or type of undesired decoherence to occur
+Two or more distinct conditions are used during a delay between the preparation of the entangled state and the measurement of the extent of entanglement.
+Examples:

+      * Prepare a Bell state and wait a varying amount of time to measure decoherence vs. time.
+      * Prepare a Bell state and, during a set amount of wait time, apply single qubit gates to an adjacent qubit.
+      * Prepare a Bell state on various distinct pairs of qubits on a particular platform.

    c.
 A measurement of entanglement is made.
-Note that how to measure entanglement is an open question, and any method may be used with explanation.
+Note that how to measure entanglement among three or more qubits is an ongoing area of study, and any method may be used with explanation.

 # The Jupyter notebook - both code and writing - should: